jjayjack/CSS-animations/README.md

 In this project, a polygon was selected so the x and y coordinates defined the area that was still visible to the user.
 To begin, the first x and y will define starting location and moving clockwise each x and y will define how they relate to the previous x and y.

 `clip-path: polygon(x y, x y, x y, x y)`

 ---

+### **Positioning**

+Used to define where an element will display.
+Within this project, absolute positioning was set up for the Logo image.
+The positioning structure of top and left is dependent on the parent element's _relative_ position, this sets the origin position that will define where the child element is presented.

+---